vitor-vidal-negr/submission-joss/paper/paper.md

 - ESP strategy for local search.
 Multiple surrogate modeling techniques are applied (RBF, Kriging, Polynomial Regression and surrogate ensembles) and trained on both the original decision space and lower-dimensional spaces produced by a combined form of PCA/PLS techniques.
 PLS and PCA are used together so that the algorithm can select the projections that yield the best models.

 ![img/pyRDDSP_structure.png](img/pyRDDSP_structure.png)
-*Figure 1: pyRDDSP package structure*
+*Figure 1: pyRDDSP package organization*

 # Statement of need